 "With the ship not docking, a number of stakeholders have been affected negatively - craft traders and traders in general, transport operators, and people who operate businesses on the pier," said Hylton.

-Despite the disappointment with the Oosterdam cruise ship, Hylton said all was not lost, because larger ships could navigate the rough seas.
+Despite the disappointment, Hylton said all was not lost, because larger ships could navigate the rough seas.
 They will be able to dock even if the winds remain high in the upcoming days.

-Regarding the transport operators who had bought tickets to enter the pier on Monday, Hylton said provision would be made for them to use the tickets.
+Regarding the transport operators who had bought tickets to enter the pier on Monday, provision would be made for them to use the tickets.

-According to Hylton, the current heavy winds that generally affect the smaller ships occur annually between late December and February.
-On average, the bad weather generally spans no more than nine days.
+The current heavy winds generally affect smaller vessels and occur annually between late December and February.
+On average, the bad weather generally spans less than 9 days.